 While legal debt collection might not be the preferred course of action, it can be quite helpful in many cases.
 In this guide, we will walk you through the different ways to efficiently collect debt in the shortest time possible.

-However, before mentioning the different methods to claim outstanding debts in Spain, it is necessary to establish the legal framework in which invoices and receipts are paid:
+Let´s dive into the various methods to claim outstanding debts in Spain.
+Before we get into that, lets first understand the legal framework in which invoices and receipts are paid:

-The main regulation for the late payment of invoices and bills in Spain is “Ley 3/2004 contra la morosidad en las operaciones comerciales”.
+- In Spain, the main regulation for the late payment of invoices and bills is called the “Ley 3/2004 contra la morosidad en las operaciones comerciales”.

-The general term for the expiration of the invoices in commercial operations is 30 days (article 4).
+- According to this law, the general term invoice expiration in commercial operations is 30 days (article 4).

-If your client is a public entity, the deadlines will be established in the contractual relationship.
-Although, in the absence of a clause, the general deadline for the Administration is 60 days.
+- However, if your client is a public entity, the deadlines will be specified in the contractual relationship.
+In the absence of a specific clause, the general deadline for the Administration is 60 days.

-Although, despite these limits, private companies take an average of 89 days to pay according to the Informe sobre la Morosidad.
-The framework which is periodically published by the Federación Nacional de Trabajadores Autónomos (ATA).
-This happens due to the absence of any sanction’s regime in this area, only with interest on arrears as the only penalty which, in addition, it only claims in 12% of cases.
+Interestingly, despite these legally defined limits, private companies take an average of 89 days to pay according to the Informe sobre la Morosidad.
+The Federación Nacional de Trabajadores Autónomos (ATA) publishes this framework.
+This prolonged pay period happens due to the absence of a robust sanction regime in this area.
+Currently, the only penalty enforced is interest on arrears and roughly only 12% of cases claim it.

-Once we defined the preliminary framework, let us explore the different proceedings that exist for claiming outstanding amounts in Spain.
+Now that we have defined the preliminary framework, let´s explore the different proceedings available for claiming outstanding amounts in Spain.